datascopeanalytics/golden-sixpacks/README.md

 * Ask participants to give their own nominations, create those as well.

-* Send paricipants their username and password combinations, give them a deadline, and check the admin interface to keep track of the situation as they vote.
+* Send participants their username and password combinations, give them a deadline, and check the admin interface to keep track of the situation as they vote.

 * Once everybody votes, share the results with everyone.

-Currently, this app is online at [golden-sixpacks.datasco.pe]()
+Currently, this app is online at [http://golden-sixpacks.datasco.pe]()